na-na-hi/renget/archive/hy5eh4.md

 "War!
 They made a vampire baby!"
 Conquest shouted as she grappled with the hissing, clawing creature and backed up into the main room.

-"A little busy at the moment!"
+"A little busy right now!"
 War called back, sweat beading on his brow as he maintained the ritual's energy flow.

 Conquest struggled to get the snapping jaws away from her neck as the surprisingly strong baby clutched at her hair.
 "What the hell!
-Should I just kill it Won't it fuck up the ritual if we kill a baby?"
+Should I just kill it?
+Won't it fuck up the ritual if we kill a baby?"

 "It's not a real baby, so no!
 Kill it!
 That thing's older than us!"